INCLUDE_DATA

 As well, he is a very dynamic, results-oriented speaker on the importance of a customer-focused culture, either as a guest speaker or acting as a facilitator of a group discussion/workshop

-4 Responses to “Always Go The Extra Mile”
+4 thoughts on “Always Go The Extra Mile”

 I agree – The commitment and hard work a company do is often indeed overshadow (or over halo?) the end result …